|About Broken leg signs Immediate first aid Treatment Home care|

 - Pain and tenderness

-- You may see the bone sticking through the skin
+- Protrusion of the bone through the skin (open fracture)

 - Deformity or unusual bend in the limb